 Ahmedabad has long been understood to be a city that is connected to the world.
 Founded in 1411 by Sultan Ahmed Shah, it was chosen for its strategic location on the banks of the Sabarmati river and near the site of the older townships of Karnavati and Ashaval.
-Subsequently, under the Mughal rule, it became a thriving centre of trade, particularly in textiles, and its commercial networks extended as far as Europe, Africa, and the Middle East.
+Subsequently, under the Mughal rule, it became a thriving centre of trade, particularly in textiles, and its commercial networks extended as far as Europe, Africa, and West Asia.
 Ahmedabad, by the west coast of India, has for millennia been connected to Indian Ocean trade and exchange.
 Despite its much-vaunted business spirit, the city has been at the centre of several different kinds of global flows: of goods, peoples, industries, and ideas.
 For example, alongside being the “Manchester of the East” during the period of British rule in India, a moniker earned for its role as the leading producer of textiles in the Empire, Ahmedabad became a site for nationalist agitation (formed at the cross-section of indigenous and cosmopolitan exposures), as in Gandhi’s campaigns of civil disobedience to promote workers' rights, civil rights and political independence in the early twentieth century.
 Since the 1990s the ‘liberalisation’ of the Indian economy has energised the city's economy and the effects of globalisation are clear as the cultural and social landscape of the city changes, particularly through the information technology sector, as well as emergent pharmaceutical and transport industries.

 Although a decade old, Ahmedabad University has its roots in the ambitions of the Ahmedabad Education Society, which was founded in the 1930s.
 Drawing inspiration from our location in a city and a region with distinct historic connections to the world, the Working Group in Global History at the School of Arts and Sciences at Ahmedabad University, seeks to research and teach histories that foreground connectivities.
 By bringing the local/regional history into active dialogue with the global processes, our global history approach seeks to circumvent an overarching Eurocentric perspective and at the same time, we intend to move beyond the methodological confines of nationalism to place historical processes within broader trajectories.
 We aim, however, not only to chart new sites of interaction and influence between diverse societies but to engage meaningfully with the rich scholarship of regional histories.
 Our objective is to remain committed to both local and global scales of analysis, highlighting their mutual imbrication.